amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 **HINT** Make sure to update the Handler and Path values with the AddService details.

 19. After you are done making those changes.
 Let's test our resource definition locally in our Cloud9 environment to make sure we have defined our new AWS Lambda function correctly.
 In the terminal window, confirm that you are in
-/home/ec2-user/environment/serverless-lab/ and perform the following:
+`/home/ec2-user/environment/serverless-lab/` and perform the following:

 ```
 sam local invoke "AddService" -e test/event.numbers.json
 ```

 Our add.js currently do not implement the functionality we are seeking.
-We are expecting to see "Error: Not Implemented" exception.
+We are expecting to see `Error: Not Implemented` exception.
 This means we have configured our SAM template correctly.

 **Note:** The first time you execute a function, SAM LOCAL will fetch the appropriate Docker image for the function as defined in our template.yml.
 Once that is done, SAM LOCAL will invoke theLambda function we just wrote, showed the response, _Duration_ and the _Max Memory Used_ metric which is useful for tuning our AWS Lambda function configuration.